 This morning was a perfect time to be trail running through the sunny, if somewhat muddy woods of Cumbria.
 The wildlife was out in force; even with two dogs in tow I spotted a heron and a roe deer.
-The beech trees have strong fresh leave growth and a faint smell of wild garlic was on the air.
+The beech trees have strong fresh leaf growth and a faint smell of wild garlic was on the air.

 A stunning show of bluebells reminded me that without people intervening in a positive and thoughtful way we would not have the landscape we enjoy on mornings like this.
 The woodland floor needs light in order for young growth to establish – whether it be bluebells and wild garlic, or young saplings.
 A monoculture of old trees is not a healthy woodland and is much more prone to disease.